Home Insurance protects your house. Car Insurance protects your car.

 So you’ve read all the above and it all makes sense.
 It sounds reasonable even – so where do you go now to figure out how much you might pay and what the insurers would offer?

-As it so happens, you can click here to go to our Life Insurance calculator, which will compare all six insurers and do the maths for you.
+As it so happens, you can click here to go to our Life Insurance calculator, which will compare all five insurers and do the maths for you.

 How does Life Insurance work?
 It doesn’t really matter.
 What really matters is that you buy a policy that can protect your family from financial hardship should you die unexpectedly.